BujaminSaliu/Pig-dice-Game/README.md

 # Pig-dice-Game

-The Pig Game with dice
+The Pig Game with dice in Vanilla JS